lathoub/Arduino-BLE-MIDI/README.md

 When installing this library from the Arduino IDE, the dependency be downloaded and installed in the same directory as this library.
 (Thanks to the `depends` clause in `library.properties`)

 When manually installing this library, you have to manually download [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) from github and install it in the same directory as this library - without this additional install, this library will not be able to compile.

+When using `ESP32` consider using NimBLE (`NimBLE-Arduino`).
+When using the `Arduino NANO 33 BLE`, you have to install `ArduinoBLE`

 ## Usage
 ### Basic / Default